KE1 9 Day Kenya Tour

 |Start Date||End Date||Price||More Info|

-Optional Single Supplement: $680 (number of singles limited).
+Optional Single Supplement: $717 USD (number of singles limited).

-This tour may require a mandatory single supplement charge of $340, if twin-sharing accommodation is unavailable.
+This tour may require a mandatory single supplement charge of $359 if you join our share program and we are unable to pair you.

 The safaris were beyond expectations.
 The visit to the Samburu village also was informative and real.
 I particularly enjoyed the karen museum as it was one of the prime reasons I chose this particular tour.